 - Achieved adoption by Intercollegiate Athletics of “Recommendations for Intercollegiate Athletics Policies and Practices Regarding Transgender Student-Athlete Participation at UC Berkeley," one of the first such at any U.S. university.

 - Achieved issuance by the campus ROTC of affirmative statement welcoming repeal of "Don't Ask Don't Tell," unique in the nation.

-Every academic year, the CAC-LGBTQ engages pro-actively in face-to-face meetings and ongoing discussions with many of the highest placed administrative and academic leaders on our campus.
-We provide annually updated Briefing Papers to campus leaders on issues of concern to our campus communities -- see section below and links to attachments.
+CAC-LGBTQ+ engages in meetings and ongoing discussions with administrative and academic leaders on our campus, including the Chancellor, Vice Chancellor for Equity & Inclusion, and other senior leadership.
+We provide annual Briefing Papers to campus leaders on issues of concern to our campus communities.

 These activities and connections raise the visibility of our LGBTQ campus communities, educate allies about our issues and concerns, forge new alliances, develop leadership among our ranks, and inspire colleagues at other UC campuses.